-Just like RFID, AI is going to shape event management in upcoming years.
-It delivers a highly personalised experience, even at a massive scale event with tens of thousands of participants.
+Just like RFID, AI will shape event management in upcoming years.
+It delivers a highly personalised experience, even at a massive-scale event with tens of thousands of participants.

 Nobody likes a queue for check-ins, and AI can definitely speed up entry.
-Security is a big issue for events, and AI can provide benefits here too!
+Security is a big event issue, and AI can benefit here, too!
 With technologies like facial recognition, security increases for the better.
 Some examples of implementing AI into event management are;

-Asking for solutions from Amazon Echo, Google Home or Apple Homepod is common nowadays.
-We often have a conversation with SIRI or Cortana in a relaxed and casual way.
-These all are AIs which have worked their way into our regular lives with ease.
+Asking for solutions from Amazon Echo, Google Home, or Apple Homepod is common nowadays.
+We often converse with SIRI or Cortana in a relaxed and casual way.
+These all are AIs that have easily worked their way into our regular lives.

 Chatbots can answer queries, as apps can be integrated with custom plugins today.
-This can save a lot of time as AI takes on the responsibilities of answering repetitive questions.
+This can save a lot of time as AI is responsible for answering repetitive questions.

 Customised Mobile Apps